lventosa/project-euler/README.md

 # project-euler

 ### Description
-This repo contains the pieces of code that I have used to solve Project Euler mathematical challenges in www.projecteuler.net
+This repo contains the pieces of code I've used to solve Project Euler mathematical problems in www.projecteuler.net

 ### Disclaimer
-This is a work in progress and all solutions are my own.
+This is a work in progress.
+All solutions are my own.